HOA RFP Specifications

 Roles and Responsibilities of Committees

-Homeowner volunteers who live in the community make up the HOA Committees, and the Board of Directors appoints them.
+Homeowner volunteers in the community make up the HOA Committees, and the Board of Directors appoints them.

 Your HOA’s governing documents might include guidelines for forming a Committee.
 However, some documents may only address one type of Committee and have parameters for creating new ones.